 The city is undergoing a range of exciting new changes, including:

 The Expansion of Penang International Airport

 The state government is investing RM46 billion to expand Penang International Airport in order to raise the airport’s capacity from 7.8 million passengers to accommodate 16 million passengers per year.
 Tourist arrivals are set to increase further with more regional and international flights, particularly long-haul flights with widebody aircraft operators flying directly to Penang.
-Construction work started in Q4 2019 and is expected to be completed by 2024.

 The Penang Transport Master Plan

 RM46 billion will be invested to develop an integrated public transport network.
 The transport plan involves constructing Light Rail Transit (LRT), monorail and tram networks, Bus Rail Transits (BRT), and an undersea tunnel.
 This will complement concurrent plans to improve existing road and highway networks.
 The goal is to improve travelling time for commuters in Penang.